Sandy-Patel02/New-Product-Documentation/README.md

 To view more details about a request, click the link in the Number column.
 The details of a scratch org request include whether it's active, expired, or deleted.
 1. To delete the request that was used to create a scratch org, choose **Delete** from the dropdown.
 Deleting the request (ScratchOrgInfo) also deletes the active scratch org.

-## Enhance Salesforce with Code

-You can make your Salesforce org even more useful and responsive to your users by developing custom applications and integrating your external applications.

-It's best to do your development in a sandbox so you can test your code changes before you deploy them.
-Sandboxes contain copies of your data, code, and configuration settings that are isolated from your production environment.
-You can customize your organization and test applications in a sandbox, then deploy the changes to your production organization when ready.
-In some cases, you might have several developers working in different sandboxes who then coordinate those changes for deployment.

-## What is Lorem Ipsum?

-Lorem Ipsum is simply **dummy text** of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like _Aldus PageMaker_ including versions of Lorem Ipsum.

-## Where does it come from?

-Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
-Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source.
-Lorem Ipsum comes from sections 1.10.32 and 1.10.33 of "de Finibus Bonorum et Malorum" (The Extremes of Good and Evil) by Cicero, written in 45 BC.
-This book is a treatise on the theory of ethics, very popular during the Renaissance.
-The first line of Lorem Ipsum, "Lorem ipsum dolor sit amet..", comes from a line in section 1.10.32.

-## Why do we use it?

--  Test
--  Test1
--  Test2